-The first and second years are usually satisfied by an Associate of Applied Science (A.A.S.) degree, and students enter ATS as juniors.
-Students may also enter as freshmen or sophomores and receive their occupational training and/or general education from SIUC.
+The first and second years are usually satisfied by an Associate of Applied Science (A.A.S.) degree, and students enter advanced technical studies as juniors.
+Students may also enter as freshmen or sophomores and receive their occupational training and/or university core curriculum from SIUC.

 Students may also receive some credit for previous educational, military, and occupational experience.
 Credit is established by departmental evaluation.
-Field internships and independent study opportunities are available on approval by the student's faculty adviser.
+Field internships and independent study opportunities may be available on approval by the student's faculty adviser.